anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter05.md

 Refer *chapter RC-06* for more details on test case requirements defined for VNF under CNTT.
 Platform should support to managed and execute these test cases.

-NOTE: For certification, only compliance and verification test cases will be considered, but in future, it could be extent to validation and Performance related testing.
+NOTE: For Conformance, only compliance and verification test cases will be considered, but in future, it could be extent to validation and Performance related testing.